-Morcombe Foundation and the Respectful Relationships curriculum.
+Students explored the concept of equity and inclusion through the Respectful Relationships curriculum throughout Term 2.
 This generated great discussion around the concept of our specific school values of Respectful Communication, Responsibility and Embrace Diversity.
 Term 3 and 4 continued with students embedding their understanding of emotional vocabulary and the tools to regulate our emotions across different settings.

-2023 saw the introduction of the use of the PAT-Social Emotional Wellbeing survey with all year 3-6 students.
+The PAT-Social Emotional Wellbeing survey was utilised with all year 3-6 students.
 It allowed students to share their thoughts on the safety, engagement and relationships they have formed at St Dominic's.
 The results were very pleasing, with a highlight in the area of connection with teachers and comfort in seeking help when required.
 The data reflected a strength in the area of emotional vocabulary, affirming the focus the school has on developing student awareness of emotional vocabulary and self regulation.